eKariuki-sleepy/The-Hyatrak-Predictor-by-AET-/README.md

 The objective of this project was to analyze:

 - satellite imagery and monitor changes in the Winam Gulf and its littoral area between 1984-2022,
-- to build the Hyatrak model that can forecast the distribution and growth of water hyacinth.
+- to build the Hyatrak predictor, a model that can forecast the distribution and growth of water hyacinth.

 <br>